Bbs1412/Inquisitive_GenAI_quiz/README.md

 assessments for each article.
 This process is not only time-consuming but also prone to inconsistencies across different languages and cultural contexts.

 <img align="center" src="./assets/FlowChart.png">

+## Approach
+* The project is AI-driven multilingual question generator which creates quizzes from any text/news articles in any language.
+* The project incorporates language detection, machine translation, and a large language model (LLM) for accurate and contextually relevant quiz generation.
+* It utilizes the Gemini-API to create quizzes based on the given text context.
+In cases where the user inputs a topic instead of a large text, a paragraph is first provided for user comprehension, and then the quiz is generated based on it.
+* Users' submissions are recorded, and results are generated.
+A detailed analysis section allows users to review their performance and submissions.
+The sleek and user-friendly interface, is made with Streamlit which ensures a smooth and engaging user-experience.

 ## Project Overview